Victor Ponta: Appointment and early moves

-In April 2012, after the government of Mihai Răzvan Ungureanu fell due to the passage of a motion of no confidence, President Traian Băsescu designated Ponta as Prime Minister.
+In April 2012, after the government of Mihai Răzvan Ungureanu fell due to the passage of a motion of no confidence, President Traian Băsescu designated Ponta as prime minister.
 His cabinet, including ministers from the PSD, the PNL, independents and one from the Conservative Party (PC), received parliamentary approval the following month, and Ponta thus became prime minister.
 Upon taking office in the midst of a continent-wide recession, he vowed to promote economic growth and job creation solely from within the private sector, but also to increase public-sector salaries.
 In June, the USL came in first overall at the local election; Ponta singled out the alliance's victory in Bucharest as a "historic moment".

 In the opening weeks of his mandate, Ponta became involved in several controversies.
-His government transferred oversight of the Romanian Cultural Institute from the Presidency to the Parliament, claiming this would increase transparency.
+His government transferred oversight of the Romanian Cultural Institute from the presidency to the Parliament, claiming this would increase transparency.
 However, the move drew criticism from its head, Horia-Roman Patapievici, as well as from other artists and cultural figures who feared the institute would become politicized.
 His steps to change the leadership of Romanian Television provoked dissension from many of the broadcaster's employees, who charged the government with "destroying" public television.
 He pushed through a new electoral law establishing a first-past-the-post voting system, but this was rejected by the Constitutional Court.
-A dispute with Băsescu arose over who would represent Romania at the European Council, with the court ruling in the latter's favor, although Ponta attended the subsequent council nevertheless.
+A dispute with Băsescu arose over who would represent Romania at the European Council, with the court ruling in the latter's favour, although Ponta attended the subsequent council nevertheless.